lars-frogner/Backstaff/README.md

 ![command_graph](figures/command_graph.png "Command graph")

 This graph was created with the hidden `backstaff-command_graph` command, which outputs the command hierarchy graph in DOT format for rendering with [Graphviz](https://www.graphviz.org/).

-## API documentation

-The API documentation can be generated and viewed in your browser by running `cargo doc --open` in the project repository.
-If using non-default features you need to specify them with a `--features` flag in order for them to be included in the documentation.

 ## Examples